lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/EndpointsandEDS.md

 	([Endpoint](#)) Upstream host identifier

 - **metadata**</br>
 	([Metadata](#)) The endpoint metadata specifies values that may be used by the load balancer to select endpoints in a cluster for a given request.
 The filter name should be specified as envoy.lb.
 An example boolean key-value pair is canary, providing the optional canary status of the upstream host.
-This may be matched against in a route’s ForwardAction metadata_match field to subset the endpoints considered in cluster load balancing.
+This may be matched against in a route鈥檚 ForwardAction metadata_match field to subset the endpoints considered in cluster load balancing.

 - **load_balancing_weight**</br>
 	([UInt32Value](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#uint32value)) The optional load balancing weight of the upstream host, in the range 1 - 128.
 Envoy uses the load balancing weight in some of the built in load balancers.
-The load balancing weight for an endpoint is divided by the sum of the weights of all endpoints in the endpoint’s locality to produce a percentage of traffic for the endpoint.
-This percentage is then further weighted by the endpoint’s locality’s load balancing weight from LocalityLbEndpoints.
+The load balancing weight for an endpoint is divided by the sum of the weights of all endpoints in the endpoint鈥檚 locality to produce a percentage of traffic for the endpoint.
+This percentage is then further weighted by the endpoint鈥檚 locality鈥檚 load balancing weight from LocalityLbEndpoints.
 If unspecified, each host is presumed to have equal weight in a locality.

 ### Attention